dmbarbour/awelon/AboutAO.md

 * automated refactoring support; discover similar code in other projects
 * live programming; continuous feedback of value over change in definition

-AO is envisioned with these features in a wiki-based integrated development environment.
-However, a simple **.ao** dictionary file format with imports has been defined for a more conventional filesystem and text-editor programming environment.
-Working without automatic visualization has a steep learning curve that can intimidate potential programmers, so I do not wish to promote the **.ao** dictionary format much beyond its intended use for bootstrapping.
+In the absence of such an IDE, AO has a steep learning curve and is not very human-friendly.
+The **.ao** file format supports conventional filesystem and text editor environments, but is intended primarily for bootstrap development.

 ## Literals: Numbers, Text, Blocks